Authentic Cassette Tape Based "Itchycoo" Flanger and Echo System

 Operation, Single Echo Mode

 Mono audio is sent to input 1.
 As the inputs are chained, delayed audio will then be present on all tape outputs, and any tape output can be externally summed with the original input to create a single echo.
-Using tape A will allow a small variation of the delay time by adjusting the flange control.

 Operation, Multiple Echo Mode (Special)